Supernova Cosmology Project

 whether the universe's expansion is accelerating or decelerating.

 Its strategy was to collect data on the frequency of

-Type Ia supernovae against redshift, producing a kind
+Type Ia supernovae against redshift, producing a kind of

 Hubble diagram.
 The supernova search was carried out with

 the Blanco 4m telescope, with follow-up spectroscopy

-and photometry on other telescopes to follow light curves.
+and photometry on other telescopes, to record light curves.

 The project concluded the expansion is accelerating,

 and this conclusion gave rise to the term dark energy,